 This investment is for Multi-Factor Authentication (MFA), which is a critical part of the Federal Government's security baseline and integral component of Treasury's solutions to prevent unauthorized access by adversaries including nation state actors.
-MFA is a layered approach to securing access to a network or application by verifying identity with a combination of two or more approved pieces of strong evidence (or factors) to an authentication mechanism.
-Typical MFA factors include knowledge (something only the user knows such as a PIN), possession (something only the user has such as a smart card), and inherence (form of biometric specific only to the user like a fingerprint).

 EO 14028 directed agencies to remove passwords and fully adopt MFA to the maximum extent by November 2021.
-While Treasury has made substantial progress with an increase in MFA compliance posture by 16% for internal systems and applications (moving from 58% to 74%); there is significant work to be done including compliance with subsequent memos impacting MFA like M-22-09, which places significant emphasis on MFA.
+While Treasury has made substantial progress with the implementation of MFA capabilities, there is significant work to be done including compliance with subsequent memos impacting MFA like M-22-09, which places significant emphasis on MFA.
 The FY 2023 funding levels support Treasury's work to protect data at rest and in transit, which may include personal identification of financial assets; collaborate with industry partners, and to also align with the FISMA requirements driven by CISA.

-Other Cybersecurity Priorities +\$43,050,000 / +9 FTE
+Other Cybersecurity Priorities +\$43,050,000 / +12 FTE